- Home

 Sponsored content

-St Martin in the Fields logoAccording to UK research, homelessness is on the rise.
+According to UK research, homelessness is on the rise.
 As of December 2023, at least 309,000 people were without their own home in England – an increase of 38,100 people in a single year.

 There are various reasons for this rise in homelessness.
-These include, shortages of affordable housing, a lack of stable job opportunities, housing and disability benefit cuts, and services across various sectors – such as local councils – being forced to work with limited budgets.
+These include shortages of affordable housing, a lack of stable job opportunities, housing and disability benefit cuts, and services across various sectors – such as local councils – being forced to work with limited budgets.

 It also doesn’t help that there’s significant stigma attached to homelessness; with many homeless people being overlooked and misunderstood.
 This can mean that those who are in a position to help might feel reluctant to; while others may feel powerless and not know what to do when they see someone who’s homeless.

 With this in mind, we’ve teamed up with St Martin in the Fields to dispel five common myths about homelessness, and reveal more about how you can make a difference should you wish to.
-The charity funds organisations that provide support services for homeless people; with the aim being to help more people secure, and keep, a safe place to live.
+The charity funds organisations that provide support services for homeless people; with the aim to help people secure, and keep, a safe place to live.

 Myth one – Homeless people always sleep on the streets